Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 2.md

 ## Answer:
 The answer to this question has not changed much, if at all, since last sprint, and I would assume it won't change much during the course of the project either.
-One particular thing that comes to mind is learning to tools we are going to use and need, in order to be able to help the other members of the group when they are in need of it.
+One particular thing that comes to mind is learning to use the tools we are going to use and need, in order to be able to help the other members of the group when they are in need of it.

 # Question: What is my contribution towards the team’s use of Scrum?